cea-wismar/SES_Tbx_Matlab/README.md

 - Different from older versions, current release allows to define subtrees under multi-aspect nodes.

 - The structure of model builder has changed.
-Currently it is only possible to create Simulink models.
+Currently it is possible to create only Simulink models.

-- Functions that implement an Execution Unit were added (directory ./ExecutionUnit).
+- Functions that implement an execution unit were added (directory ./ExecutionUnit).

-- Functions that implement general tasks when running an experiment were added (directory ./ExperimentControl)
+- Functions that implement general tasks when running an experiment were added (directory ./ExperimentControl).

 LICENSE